-It may seem obvious, but if you wear warm clothes at home, you will not feel the need to crank up the central heating.
-Many people consider comfort in the home to mean having the freedom to dress in shorts and a t-shirt even in the winter months.
+It may seem obvious, but you will not feel the need to crank up the central heating if you wear warm clothes at home.
+Unfortunately, many people consider comfort in the home to mean having the freedom to dress in shorts and a t-shirt, even in the winter months.
 But if you want to cut down your energy bills, this is a mindset that needs to change!

 The best advice is to dress in layers.
-Wearing a vest and a light pullover will retain heat more effectively than a single woolly jumper.
+For example, wearing a vest and a light pullover will retain heat more effectively than a single woolly jumper.
 You could also wear a fleece over your t-shirt, or perhaps a dressing gown.
-By dressing appropriately, you might just find that there are days when the heating doesn’t need to come on at all.
+By dressing appropriately, you might find that there are days when the heating doesn’t need to come on at all.
 And it goes without saying that this will drastically reduce your energy consumption and cut your heating bills.

 Clean your radiators

 Making sure that the water flowing through your radiators is clean will make the whole system more efficient.
 It will also extend the lifespan of your central heating system.
-When your radiators are warm, check for cold spots – this is a clear sign that there is sludge build-up.
+When your radiators are warm, check for cold spots – this is a clear sign of sludge build-up.
 Another warning sign is when a radiator takes much longer to heat up than others.

 According to Which, a heavily-sludged heating system could cause your energy bills to be up to 25% higher than necessary.
-Check your radiators by bleeding a little from your radiator valve into a container.
-You may not get any of the actual sludge by doing this, but if the water looks cloudy then the system may be in need of a clean.
+First, check your radiators by bleeding a little from your radiator valve into a container.
+You may not get any of the actual sludge by doing this, but if the water looks cloudy, the system may require a clean.
 Once the system is clean, consider adding a chemical inhibitor to prevent sludge from building up again.

 Switch energy providers

-If you have been with your current energy supplier for longer than the initial contract, it is likely you have reverted to the standard tariff.
-This is almost always more expensive than the energy prices that came with your initial tariff.
-By using price comparison websites like Go Compare or Compare the Market, you can find the cheapest tariffs on the market to heat your home.
+If you have been with your current energy supplier for longer than the initial contract, you will likely revert to the standard tariff.
+Unfortunately, this is almost always more expensive than the energy prices that came with your initial tariff.
+Using price comparison websites like Go Compare or Compare the Market, you can find the cheapest tariffs on the market to heat your home.

 A little effort goes a long way

 To lower your energy bills, all you need to do is follow the advice in this guide.
-None of them are expensive or complicated – they just require a little effort and attention.
-So many of us are not mindful of the way we heat our homes in the winter and it causes energy to be consumed and bills to rise unnecessarily.
+None of them are expensive or complicated – they require a little effort and attention.
+Unfortunately, so many of us are not mindful of how we heat our homes in the winter, and it causes energy to be consumed and bills to rise unnecessarily.
 If you are reading this article, you are obviously starting to pay attention to your energy consumption as winter approaches.

 It doesn’t have to cost the earth to have a comfortable home in winter.
-Whatever your reasons for trying to reduce your energy bills, we hope this guide has given you food for thought.
-Simply consider which of the measures you could take and start applying them as soon as possible.
-The savings you experience could help ease any financial worries you may have or simply make for a better Christmas this year!« How to Get Out of Persistent Credit Card Debt Is It Possible to Get a Payday Loan Without a Credit Check? »
+Whatever your reasons for reducing your energy bills, we hope this guide has given you food for thought.
+Consider which of the measures you could take and start applying them as soon as possible.
+The savings you experience could help ease any financial worries you may have or make for a better Christmas this year!« How to Get Out of Persistent Credit Card Debt Is It Possible to Get a Payday Loan Without a Credit Check? »